Rohrsheim, Graham “Zork” LCDR DSC RAN (Ret’d) R51327

-Born in Port Pirie (SA) on 6 December 1931, ‘Zork’ joined the Fleet Air Arm as a young man and qualified as a pilot on Fireflies and Sea Furies, before moving on to the jets (Vampire and Sea Venoms).
+Born in Port Pirie (SA) on 6 December 1931, ‘Zork’ joined the Fleet Air Arm on 10 September 1955 and qualified as a pilot on Fireflies and Sea Furies, before moving on to the jets (Vampire and Sea Venoms).

 The decision to axe the Fleet Air Arm’s fixed wing aircraft in 1959 (a policy later reversed) saw him elect to fly helicopters.
 In those early days the Navy’s rotary-wing aircraft were somewhat more unreliable than fixed-wing and he walked/swam away from no less than eight engine failures over successive years, including one where he autorotated a Wessex onto the deck of HMAS Melbourne in Wellington Bay – a stunning piece of airmanship.

 Zork was probably most remembered for his command of the second Flight of the RAN Helicopter Flight Vietnam (RAN HFV), a position in which he served with distinction from September 1968 to October 1969.
 You can read the story of the RAN HFV here.